PaaS-TA/paas-ta-container-platform-guide-eng/use-guide/pipeline/paas-ta-container-platform-pipeline-use-guide.md

 2. Go to the log lookup page.
 Check that the log is visible in real-time.
 3. Confirm that the deployment job execution is completed, and check the history.
 ![image](https://user-images.githubusercontent.com/80228983/146859513-36f03f0d-aeaa-428b-8ff7-5414488f7959.png)
-4. As a result of inquiring on the PaaS-TA container platform portal, it can be confirmed that an application called 'spring-music-test' was deployed in the deployment section.
+4. As a result of inquiring on the K-PaaS container platform portal, it can be confirmed that an application called 'spring-music-test' was deployed in the deployment section.
 ![image](https://user-images.githubusercontent.com/80228983/146859752-60cc0195-164d-4681-96a7-ee57c948bac8.png)

 ***※	The deployment Job log/history can be viewed by the administrator and all pipeline participants, but the Run and Stop buttons can only be viewed by participants with creation and execution authority.***